Publishing Results¶

 To set up the tracker publisher plugin, you need to create an ‘instances’ configuration file.
 It is a YAML file containing at least one instance and a default instance name.
 The instances file structure is described in detail under Tracker publisher configuration

-.
-It can also include token
+keep-history and endpoint.
+It can also include token and default-qualitygate

 parameters.